andre-santos-pt/greyditor/README.md

 <img width="547" height="355" alt="Screenshot 2025-11-14 at 11 44 48" src="https://github.com/user-attachments/assets/7a1cedc0-a1c3-4ce1-a0b1-b905a96e64f6" />

-The following is a tutorial to understand how to use the editor.
-The code is compatible with Java 25, using a compact file.
+The following is a tutorial to understand how to use the editor with code compatible with Java 25 (using a compact file).
 To start programming with the editor, download the JAR file from [Releases](https://github.com/andre-santos-pt/greyditor/releases) and add it as a library to your project's classpath.

 The full example can be found here: https://github.com/andre-santos-pt/greyditor/blob/main/src/pt/iscte/greyditor/examples/DemoCompactFile.java